 Day 1 Arrive Delhi - Monday 22nd Feb

-Today offers a full day of acclimatization and for those that wish we will have an easy day looking for some of the key birds near to town.
-Our first goal will be the much sought-after Ibisbill, a bird that inhabits the rocky cold rivers runninging along the edge of Leh.
-Other birds along the river can include shorebirds most of us are familiar with such as Green and Common Sandpipers, as well as the very smart Masked Wagtail, Oriental Turtle Dove, Red-billed Chough and Cinereous Tit.
+Today offers a full day of acclimatisation and for those that wish we will have an easy day looking for some of the key birds near to town.
+Our first goal will be the much sought-after Ibisbill, a bird that inhabits the rocky cold rivers running along the edge of Leh.
+Other birds along the river can include shorebirds most of us are familiar with such as Green and Common Sandpipers, as well as the very smart Masked Wagtail, Oriental Turtle Dove, Red-billed Chough, Mountain Chiffchaff and Cinereous Tit.
 We could also find Citrine Wagtail and Brown Accentor, but another of out target birds in this wet habitat is the difficult Solitary Snipe.
-Plenty of time will be spent back at the hotel just relaxing and enjoying a cup or two of local tea while we get used to the altitude.
+Plenty of time will also be spent back at the hotel just relaxing and enjoying a cup or two of local tea while we get used to the altitude.
 Overnight in a hotel in Leh.

-After breakfast we will set off with all our bags and equipment in one or more vehicles towards Hemis National Park about a 1 hour drive away.
-Following an exhilarating drive through the mountains to the end of the road at Zingchan we will meet our ground crew.
-Here we leave the vehicles and transfer all of our luggage onto a train of donkeys and ponies so as to make us as free as possible for the slow walk up the Rumbak Valley to our camp area in the heart of Snow Leopard country.
-The walk is only a few miles but we take it very slowly having our first hot soup and picnic lunch along the way.
-We expect to take about 3 hours to walk to camp where our team will have already put all of the tents up, including kitchen tent, dining tent, toilet tent and this will be our home for the next 7 nights.
-The food our team prepares will astonish you and each day you are sure to be amazed at what they produce.
-The scenary all around camp is sensational and even without seeing any wildlife you just know you are in a very special place.
+After breakfast we will set off with all our bags and equipment in one or more vehicles towards Hemis National Park about an hours drive away.
+Following an exhilarating journey through the mountains to the end of the road at Zingchan we will meet our ground crew.
+Here we leave the vehicles and transfer all of our luggage onto a train of donkeys and ponies before beginning the slow walk into the Rumbak Valley to our camp in the heart of Snow Leopard country.
+We expect to take about 3 hours to walk to camp where our team will have already erected our tents, including kitchen tent, dining tent, toilet tent and this will be our home for the next 7 nights.
+The scenery all around camp is sensational and even without seeing any wildlife you just know you are in a very special place.
 Chukars and both Rock and Hill Pigeons will be around camp and Red-fronted Serins scout the area in small flocks, whilst the haunting call of Himayan Snowcock echo through the valleys and a Snow Leopard could be spotted at any time.
-1st night in tented camp.
+Night in tented camp.